Born: 1899, Ipswich.

 Lord, 18, assisting in business.

-Cecil is also remembered on St Mary at Stoke Church Ipswich, War Memorial.
+Cecil is also remembered on the war memorial at St. Mary at Stoke Church, Ipswich.